UnquietCode/Flapi/README.md

 Google Group for asking questions and connecting with other developers using Flapi in their projects.

 ### What's the project's status?
-Version 0.5 has been released, and includes a few important changes.
+Version 0.5 has been released, and includes a few new features and bug fixes.
 See the [Release Notes](https://github.com/UnquietCode/Flapi/wiki/Version-0.5) for the full details.

 ### Problems?